almereyda/awesome-starred/README.md

 - [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
 - [yoshuawuyts/notes](https://github.com/yoshuawuyts/notes) - notes on things
 - [webpipes/spec](https://github.com/webpipes/spec) - Webpipes is a work-in-progress proposal for linking together web services.
 Essentially, you can think of webpipes as tiny web services modeled after the UNIX philosophy: small utilities that do one thing, and do it well.
-- [cobudget/reading-list](https://github.com/cobudget/reading-list) - readings relevant to cobudget and its surrounding community
+- [cobudget-old/reading-list](https://github.com/cobudget-old/reading-list) - readings relevant to cobudget and its surrounding community
-- [goalgorilla/drupal_social](https://github.com/goalgorilla/drupal_social) - Open Social Development repository.
 - [big-data-europe/docker-geotriples-ws](https://github.com/big-data-europe/docker-geotriples-ws) -
 - [mozilla/DropItLike](https://github.com/mozilla/DropItLike) - Some good software for those concerned about their OPSEC.
 Geared towards journalists, but good for everyone!
 - [kavolorn/Docker-Syncthing](https://github.com/kavolorn/Docker-Syncthing) - Syncthing image for Docker based on Debian.